 The Electrophysiology (EP) Laboratory at Frye Regional Heart Center is equipped with the latest technology to diagnose and treat an array of abnormal heart rhythm conditions.
-The state-of-the-art facility is the only one of its kind in the region.
+The is the only one of its kind in the region.

 Our team is specially trained to perform a wide range of minimally invasive procedures designed to monitor, manage, and cure rhythm abnormalities.

 Arrhythmias are perhaps the most common electrical impulse conditions.
 They can be harmless, serious or even life-threatening conditions.
 The impact of an arrhythmia largely depends on the structural condition of the heart, as well as the presence of heart disease.
 Arrhythmia warning signs include palpitations, skipped beats, fluttering, slow heartbeat (Bradycardias), rapid heartbeat (Tachycardias), inability to tolerate exercise or exertion, fainting or almost fainting.

 Supraventricular Tachycardia (SVT)

 Cardiac diseases often affect the area above the ventricles in the artia, causing an elevated heartbeat.
 The artia of the heart receives blood returning to the heart from other areas of the body.

 - Atrial fibrillation: Irregular and often rapid heart rate that commonly causes poor blow flow to the body.